cncf/tag-security/governance/tech-lead-proposal-process.md

 participation, lack of requirements, or from co-chair specific selection (non-community nomination process), the co-chairs must endeavor to nominate an individual(s) that meet as many of the requirements as exist.

+### Nominees by co-chairs

+Nominees by co-chairs adhere to the technical lead requirements described below.
+Co-chairs are responsible for documenting statistic information of all nominee types for endorsement and presentation to the TOC.

 ## Technical Lead nomination requirements